Tinotenda01/alx-zero_day/0x03-git/README.md

-My Second readme is awesome
+My second readme is awesome